ianrae/fieldcopy/README.md

 # FIELDCOPY

-FieldCopy is library for creating Java Bean mappers.
-It uses code generation to create converter classes.
-Each converter converts a source Java Bean object to an destination object of a different class.
+FieldCopy is a library for creating Java Bean mappers.
+It uses code generation to create *converter* classes.
+Each *converter* converts a source Java Bean object to an destination object of a different class.

 Converters are defined in JSON files using a simple syntax.
 Here is a converter from CustomerEntity to CustomerDTO: